Do you have kittens available?

 According to an article published in 2017 by CBS News, “Meet the most expensive cat breeds in America”: In the United States, prices can range anywhere between $1500-$4000, with a total yearly maintenance cost (including food, a few toys, and excluding grooming services) of approximately $980.

-BEWARE of catteries that claim they have pedigree kittens available below the national average price range!
-Most times these listings are scams, for mix-breed domestic house cats, or for kittens produced by backyard breeders and kitten mills with cats that are not registered for breeding, have not undergone proper health screening, and/or have been raised in less than ideal living conditions.
+Beware of catteries that claim they have pedigreed kittens available, but offer them for prices below the national average price range!
+Most times these listings are scams or for kittens produced by backyard breeders and kitten mills with cats that are not registered for breeding, have not undergone proper health screening, and/or have been raised in less than ideal living conditions.

 UPDATE: With the cost of living increase since COVID19 (and along with it the price for cat food, routine and emergency veterinary care, pet supplies etc.), the price for a well bred Maine Coon cat in the United States has risen drastically over the last few years.
-You can now expect to pay anywhere from $2500 to $5000 or more for a well bred, properly health screened pedigree Maine Coon
+You can now expect to pay anywhere from $2500 to $5000 or more for a well bred, properly health screened pedigreed Maine Coon

 What is the cost of a Lake View Coons kitten?